Timor Telecom: History

+Timor Telecom began deploying its 4G LTE network in September 2017, utilising the 1800 MHz (Band 3) frequency.
+This high-speed service was made available in all 13 districts of Timor-Leste, achieving territorial coverage of 70% by the end of the rollout.

 Services and coverage

 TT offers landline and mobile voice and internet services, under a variety of plans.
 As of 2015, the company covered about 94% of East Timor's population with mobile network and internet services, and had about 632,500 customers for those services.